UsabilityEngineering/SpeedClimbing/phase1/README.md

 ### Name
  - Jeff Jacobson
 ### Work/School
--Super Senior at Chico State.
+ - Super Senior at Chico State.
--Working on his electrical engineering degree
+ - Working on his electrical engineering degree
--Works at Adventure Outings
+ - Works at Adventure Outings
 ### Demographics
--24 years old
+ - 24 years old
--Climbs 3-4 times a week
+ - Climbs 3-4 times a week
--Friends with climbers at school
+ - Friends with climbers at school
 ### Goals/Tasks
  - Taking a lot of easy classes along with his senior project.
 Has a lot of free time.
 ### Abilities